Westfield City Council votes on property management

 The Westfield City Council met Dec.
 11 and voted to take over management of certain city-owned properties in downtown Westfield; passed the 2024 fee schedule ordinance; and discussed and voted on other business.

 What happened?
-The council voted unanimously to approve a resolution to dissolve an agreement made in 2010 with the Downtown Westfield Neighborhood Association.
-It approved a resolution by a vote of 4-3, with council members Scott Frei, Jake Gilbert and Cindy Spoljaric voting no, to amend a commercial lease agreement with the currently named Downtown Westfield Association.
+The council voted unanimously to approve a resolution to dissolve an agreement made in 2010 with the Downtown Westfield Neighborhood Association, as it was called at that time.
+Then, after much discussion, it approved a resolution by a vote of 4-3, with council members Scott Frei, Jake Gilbert and Cindy Spoljaric voting no, to amend a commercial lease agreement with the currently named Downtown Westfield Association.

 What happened?
 The council voted unanimously to approve the 2024 fee schedule ordinance as it was originally presented to the council Nov.
 27.